gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ### Details of the accelerated code:

-The code supplied contains the following main method:
+The header of the main method that implements the kernel regression of the accelerated code is the following one:

 ```
 # =============================================================================